yutawatabe/python_environment_test/README.md

 ```

 You can also try installing Powershell on Windows or Curl on MacOS.
 For the tutorial, look at [here](https://docs.astral.sh/uv/getting-started/installation/.).
-You can also try installing Powershell on Windows or Curl on MacOS.
-For the tutorial, look at [here](https://docs.astral.sh/uv/getting-started/installation/.).

-## Step 4: Open the Project in VSCode
+## Step 3: Open the Project in VSCode

 Launch VSCode and open the project folder:

-### Step 5: Create the virtual environment and install Python
+### Step 4: Create the virtual environment and install Python

 The pyproject.toml and uv.lock files specifies the Python version required for the project.
 The following command can create the virtual environment (.venv folder) in the project folder.